JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

  -11.16 $
 ```

-The situation with the multiplication is a little bit different.
-It makes sense to multiply `1 €` by 2 and get `2 €`.
-But it does not make sense to multiply `1 €` by `2 €`.
-It means that we have to define a method for multiplying any `Currency` subtype by a real number.
-Moreover, we have to define multiplication from the right and also from the left.
-It can be done as follows.
+The situation with the multiplication is different as it makes sense to multiply `1 €` by 2 but not by `2 €`.
+We have to define a method for multiplying any `Currency` subtype by a real number.
+We have to define the multiplication both from the right and the left.

 ```jldoctest currency; output=false
 Base.:*(a::Real, x::T) where {T <: Currency} = T(a * x.value)